immersive-web/administrivia/meetings/wg/2023-08-29-Immersive_Web_Working_Group_Teleconference-agenda.md

 This agenda can be viewed and updated on [Github](https://github.com/immersive-web/administrivia/blob/main/meetings/wg/2023-08-29-Immersive_Web_Working_Group_Teleconference-agenda.md).

 If you would like to add an item to the agenda or volunteer to scribe please open a pull request against this agenda.
+[Minutes](https://www.w3.org/2023/08/29-immersive-web-minutes.html) are available through scribe.

 TPAC Agenda-ing